jsmolka/blog/content/posts/the-bottle/index.md

 - 61 mg potassium
 - 18 mg magnesium

 I used this mixture over the last year, paid more attention to fluid intake and had no cramping issues.
 The taste is better compared to sodium citrate, but I doubt that the added potassium and magnesium have a big impact.
-Fortunately electrolytes play a minor role in performance, so I will just stick to what works for now.
+Fortunately, electrolytes play a minor role in performance, so I will just stick to what works for now.

 ## Flavorings
 Flavorings are personal.
 I prefer sour over sweet and have always loved the taste of lime.
 Its acidity and the electrolytes' saltiness balance the sweet sucrose solution.
 Unfortunately, fresh limes are impractical for frequent bottle preparation or pre-mixed drink mix carried on longer rides.
 That can be solved by using [dehydrated lime powder](https://www.mexhaus.de/getraenke/spirituosen/reines-limettenpulver-aus-michoacan-apatzin-1-kg).
 The power of a thousand limes condensed into one kilogram.

 The problem with that is the limited supply here in Germany.
 There is one distributor that I know of, and I do not want to reformulate my bottle if they go out of business.
-The lime powder is also too good to be wasted on a bottle filled to the brim with sugar.
+The lime powder is also too good to be wasted on a bottle filled to the brim with sucrose.
 So I searched the internet for a replacement and found one made from [different acids](https://www.corpserevived.com/post/maximizing-citrus-part-2-artificial-juice):

 - 8 parts citric acid (lemon) <!-- €3/kg -->
 - 4 parts malic acid (apple) <!-- €18/kg -->